 Dow Chemical profited from the Vietnam War; what was once a small chemical company in Michigan has become a household name and colossal corporation that is still profitable today.
 By 1974 Dow Chemical had become one of the largest chemical companies in the world – primarily due to their profits from the Vietnam war.

-McDonnell Douglas Aircraft Company And Vietnam
+McDonnell Douglas Aircraft Company And Vietnam War Profits

 McDonnell Douglas Aircraft company supplied a lot of aircraft to Vietnam.
 In 1977 after the war had ended, they were one of the biggest financial winners of the Vietnam war era.

-McDonnell Douglas joined together to become a significant player in the Vietnam war, supplying planes for the U.S. military.
+McDonnell Douglas joined to become a significant player in the Vietnam war, supplying planes for the U.S. military.
 Many planes were lost in the war due to enemy fire; McDonnell Douglas Aircraft had a constant business resupplying planes.

 Once struggling or near bankruptcy, these two companies were again profitable, thanks primarily to the Vietnam War.
 The war helped them earn millions of dollars.